-- Course on Instructional Design - Course on Blended Teaching and Learning - Workshops focused on the use of LMS and its tools (activities and resources) - Workshops on the advanced use of LMS (i.e data analytics, use of H5P), other equipment, hybrid classrooms and Virtual Computer Labs - Training on the use of more advanced tools and pedagogies (i.e. simulations, serious games, augmented and virtual reality, adaptive assessment and e-assessment). - Trainings on innovative and alternative assessment and feedback methods and tools (within and outside LMS) (adaptive assessment, e-assessment and personalized feedback) (Note: in order to further enhance the personalized student feedback to students). - Workshops on the use of technological web-based tools to enhance the teaching and learning process - Workshops tailored to the needs of each department - Workshops on Course Design and Delivery based on the Blended and Distance Learning Pedagogical Framework. - Workshops on library resources and capacities - Training on how to use ZOOM (face to face Vs online synchronous Vs hybrid classrooms)
+- Course on Instructional Design - Course on Blended Teaching and Learning - Workshops focused on the use of LMS and its tools (activities and resources) - Workshops on the advanced use of LMS (i.e data analytics, use of H5P), other equipment, hybrid classrooms and Virtual Computer Labs - Training on the use of more advanced tools and pedagogies (i.e. simulations, serious games, augmented and virtual reality, adaptive assessment and e-assessment). - Trainings on innovative and alternative assessment and feedback methods and tools (within and outside LMS) (adaptive assessment, e-assessment and personalized feedback) - Workshops on the use of technological web-based tools to enhance the teaching and learning process - Workshops tailored to the needs of each department - Workshops on Course Design and Delivery based on the Blended and Distance Learning Pedagogical Framework. - Workshops on library resources and capacities - Training on how to use ZOOM (face to face Vs online synchronous Vs hybrid classrooms)